DerekParks/FTDI_ESP_Programmer/README.md

-# FTDI Breakout with auto reset
+# A FTDI Breakout with auto reset

 ## Motivation